 This line adds the <destination_directory>/bin directory (which likely contains the EXPO executable) to your PATH.

-When typing the expo command, you can supply different types of input file
+When typing the `expo` command, you can supply different types of input files.

 expo merca.exp merca.out

-This command will start EXPO2014 running the expo input file merca.exp and generating the output file merca.out.
+This command starts Expo running the expo input file merca.exp and generates the output file merca.out.

 The output file may be omitted: